 Q: Is the cruise family-friendly?

 A: The cruise is family friendly; the shows are not.
 Our comedy shows in particular will have strong language and adult themes.
 In our estimation, they’d be fine for wordly teenagers, but not appropriate for kids.
 It is, of course, your kids and your call.
 Our concert will be… a rock concert.
 That said, the ship has free activities for children three and over all day long, parent-supervised activities for infants and young toddlers, and baby sitting available until late at night for a very affordable rate ($10/hour and less).
 Also, the cruise line does not allow children under 6 months of age or women who are more than 24 weeks pregnant to go on the cruise.
-Click here if you’d like to check out the family options & book a room for your family, or email Amanda if you have any specific questions or concerns.
+If you’re interested in bringing your family, email Amanda to learn more about the available options.

 Q: Will there be group activities on board ship?